CtrlZExpert/web-server-setup/README.md

 ---

-## Steps to Set Up
+Detailed Setup and Tips

-The `docs/steps.md` file contains a step-by-step guide for setting up Apache and Nginx, including commands to run, firewall configuration, and testing the web pages.
-It is meant to guide someone to replicate the setup exactly as in this project.
+For a detailed step-by-step guide for setting up Apache and Nginx, including commands, firewall configuration, testing the web pages, and troubleshooting tips, see the [steps.md](docs/steps.md)and [`tips.md`](docs/tips.mdfiles.
+These files are meant to guide someone to replicate the setup exactly as in this project.